A Model of Pupal Water Loss in Glossina: Generalising Scant Transpiration Data to a Function of Variable Humidity and Temperature

 \subsubsection{For the Pupa}

 Pupal transpiration is not as straightforward.
 While the above relation may prevail during the initial transition down to pupal rates, one dependent on both total historical water loss and humidity is ultimately required.
-Historical conditioning, what one might term `drought hardening', alternatively depletion, is a phenomenon which pertains to Tsetse pupae.
+Historical conditioning, what one might term `drought hardening', alternatively depletion, is a phenomenon which pertains to tsetse pupae.
 During the sensu strictu pupal phase, transpiration becomes conditioned by the temperature and humidity which prevailed during the early stages (3rd and 4th instars inclusive).
 Present transpiration is conditioned by the recent past, in addition to the prevailing humidity and temperature.

 Relevant data is that published in Figures 5a, 5b and 6 of {\sc Bursell} \cite{Bursell1}.
 While it was, no doubt, acquired with a different purpose to the present one in mind and certainly proves a point, it is, of little use as presented.
-The problem is that historical humidities are steady, furthermore, the data were obtained at 24.7$^o$C. \begin{assumption} {\bf \em The transpiration rate, conditioned by a given historical water loss, is the same as the transpiration rate conditioned by an historically steady humidity, at 24.7$^{\mbox{o}}$C, which produced an equivalent total water loss.} \end{assumption} In other words, a conversion of the independent variable, historically--steady--humidity--at--24.7$^o$C, to an associated total water loss is inferred.
-Transpiration can then be re--expressed as a function of historical water loss.
-An historical conditioning of the pupa which is dependent on historically--non--steady variables is devised in this way.
+The problem is that historical humidities are steady, furthermore, the data were obtained at 24.7$^o$C. \begin{assumption} {\bf \em The transpiration rate, conditioned by a given historical water loss, is the same as the transpiration rate conditioned by an historically steady humidity, at 24.7$^{\mbox{o}}$C, which produced an equivalent total water loss.} \end{assumption} In other words, a conversion of the independent variable, historically-steady-humidity-at-24.7$^o$C, to an associated total water loss is inferred.
+Transpiration can then be re-expressed as a function of historical water loss.
+An historical conditioning of the pupa which is dependent on historically-non-steady variables is devised in this way.
 How reasonable is the assumption?
 Do different histories in temperature and humidity, which produce the same water loss, imply the same historical conditioning?
 If not, there are additional historical effects that have never been detected.